Learned harmonic mean estimation of the Bayesian evidence with normalizing flows: Introduction

 In this article we present the use of normalizing flows as the internal machine learning technique within the learned harmonic mean estimator.
 Normalizing flows can be elegantly coupled with the learned harmonic mean to provide an approach that is more robust, flexible and scalable than the machine learning models considered previously.
 In \citet{polanska2023learned} we presented preliminary work introducing normalizing flow as the machine learning technique within the learned harmonic mean.
 We fully develop the methodology in the current article, introduce the use of additional, more expressive flows, and perform more extensive numerical experiments validating and showcasing the method.
 The \texttt{harmonic}\footnote{\url{https://github.com/astro-informatics/harmonic}} Python package implementing the learned harmonic mean estimator, including with normalizing flows, is publicly available.

 While normalizing flows can learn a normalized posterior density by definition, the normalization constant itself, \textit{i.e.}\ the Bayesian evidence, is not directly accessible.
 Nevertheless, the Bayesian evidence can be computed by backing out the normalization constant, as discussed in \cite{Spurio_Mancini_2023}, by taking the ratio of the unnormalized posterior (given by the product of the likelihood and prior) with the normalizing flow representing a surrogate for the posterior.
 This approach, which we call the na\"ive normalizing flow estimator in \cite{Spurio_Mancini_2023}, is highly dependent on the accuracy of the approximating normalizing flow and suffers a large variance, as discussed in \cite{Spurio_Mancini_2023}.
 For comparison, we compute this na\"ive estimator in the current article and demonstrate its large variance.
 Very recently, \citet{srinivasan2024floz} adopt this na\"ive estimator and attempt to reduce its variance by introducing an additional term in the loss that penalizes variability when training the flow.
-While this reduces the variability of the estimator, the estimator nevertheless remains highly dependent on the accuracy of the approximating flow and there is no guarantee that resulting evidence estimates are unbiased.
-Training flows using the forward Kullback-Leibler (KL) divergence when given samples from the target distribution is known to suffer from mode seeking behaviour, where the learned flow has narrower tails than the target \citep[e.g.][]{pml1Book}.
-While the approach presented in \citet{srinivasan2024floz} suffers from this problem as it directly impacts the accuracy of estimated evidence values, our learned harmonic mean estimator does not.
-Firstly, in the learned harmonic mean approach the internal importance sampling target distribution that is learned should in any case have narrower tails than the posterior.
-Secondly, the distribution that is learned in our approach is not used as a surrogate for the posterior so it need not be an accurate approximation.
+While this reduces the variability of the estimator, the estimator nevertheless remains highly dependent on the accuracy of the approximating flow and there is no statistical guarantee that resulting evidence estimates are unbiased.
+Training flows using the forward Kullback-Leibler (KL) divergence when given samples from the target distribution is known to suffer from mode covering behaviour, where the learned flow has wider tails than the target \citep[e.g.][]{pml1Book}.
+While the approach presented in \citet{srinivasan2024floz} suffers from this problem which can directly impact the accuracy of estimated evidence values, our learned harmonic mean estimator does not.
+Firstly, in the learned harmonic mean approach with normalizing flow presented in this article, we concentrate the probability density of the internal importance sampling target distribution that is learned.
+Secondly, the distribution that is learned in our approach is in any case not used as a surrogate for the posterior so it need not be an accurate approximation.
 For further details see Section~\ref{sec:learned_harmonic_mean} or \citealp{mcewen2023machine}.